jackmulligan-ire/altas/README.md

 A version of [chromedriver](https://chromedriver.chromium.org/downloads) compatible with your version of Chrome must be downloaded and made available when running the program.
 This is best placed in the `bin` folder of your conda environment file e.g. on Mac OS `/path/to/anaconda/envs/covid-19-narrative/bin`.

-For Linux users, the latest version of chromedriver for your Linux distribution must be downloaded and place in a binary folder on the PATH.
+For Linux users, the latest version of chromedriver for your Linux distribution must be downloaded and placed in a binary folder on the PATH.

 ### Getting credentials to use the Google Cloud Speech API